-- C5 Maximise the efficiency of appliances by selecting an energy source with minimum greenhouse emissions. - Use washing machines, clothes driers and dishwashers that have a Greenhouse Energy Star Rating of no less than 3.5 stars. - C7 Use a range of low energy lamps, ballasts and fittings. - C8 Use lower energy lightings such as: - (a) Compact fluorescent or tubular fluorescent lamps; - (b) Electronic ballast instead of magnetic ballast in fluorescent lights; - (c) Compact fluorescent or low voltage tungsten halogen lights instead of tungsten spotlights; - (d) Solar powered, metal halide or sodium discharge lamps for outdoor areas, such as car parks; and - (e) Energy efficient starters. - C9 Use automatic control systems that turn lights on and off when needed. - C10 Use motion detectors for common areas, lighting doorways and entrances, outdoor security lighting and car parks.
+- C5 Maximise the efficiency of appliances by selecting an energy source with minimum greenhouse emissions. - C6 Use washing machines, clothes driers and dishwashers that have a Greenhouse Energy Star Rating of no less than 3.5 stars. - C7 Use a range of low energy lighting such as L.E.D (of electronic ballast/compact fuourescent) lamps, ballasts and fittings. - C8 Use lower energy lightings such as: - (a) Compact fluorescent or tubular fluorescent lamps; - (b) Electronic ballast instead of magnetic ballast in fluorescent lights; - (c) Compact fluorescent or low voltage tungsten halogen lights instead of tungsten spotlights; or L.E.D lights instead of halogen. - (d) Solar powered or low watt L.E.D lamps, metal halide or sodium discharge lamps for outdoor areas, such as car parks; and - (e) Energy efficient starters. - C9 Use automatic control systems that turn lights on and off when needed. - C10 Use motion detectors for common areas, lighting doorways and entrances, outdoor security lighting and car parks.